Easy Chocolate Mousse

 A mixing bowl filled with soft-peak whipped cream.

 1. Fold whipped cream into the chilled chocolate mixture (do not overmix).
 Spoon into wine glasses or ramekins and cover with plastic wrap (the plastic should be directly on the surface of the mousse).
-Refrigerate at least 6 hours or overnight.
+Refrigerate for at least 6 hours or overnight.
 Garnish with whipped cream and chocolate shavings before serving if desired.

 Small cups of chocolate mousse next to spoons.